mpriscella/nix-templates/templates/wordpress/default/README.md

 # WordPress Development Environment

+TODO: Is there a way to download the latest stable version of WordPress entirely and run it using wp-env?

 This Nix flake provides a local WordPress development environment using the [`@wordpress/env`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-env/#add-mu-plugins-and-other-mapped-directories) npm package and Docker.